Purdue-CS193/lab-1-Novablazerx/index.md

 ## Rohan's first CS193 Lab

+- I like that it helps with understanding the computer better
+- I like that it is fun and relaxed compared to a regular class.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.